AleksStaponas/NetworkManager/README.md

+## Ethics & Usage Notice

+This project includes Python scripts that perform network scans. **Use these tools only on networks you own or have explicit permission to test.
+Unauthorized scanning can be illegal and unethical.**
+Please respect privacy and adhere to all applicable laws.

-Network Manager is a program i have developed using:
+This is a program i have developed using:

 - **Python** and **Java** for the core logic
 - **CSS** for styling the GUI
 - **SQL** for the database management

-This combination allows the app to efficiently manage network operations with a user-friendly interface.
+This allows the app to efficiently manage network operations with a user-friendly interface.

+## Features Completed

+- User login with encrypted logging
+- Terms of Service acceptance
+- Basic JavaFX UI
+- User authentication
+- Exit and submit buttons
+- Python code examples included for simulation only (not fully integrated)
+## In Progress

+- Main dashboard interface (under development)
+- advanced scanning features
+- Improved UI/UX
+- Full integration of Python scripts planned
+- Performance optimizations

 MIT License